 This form must be submitted at least 2 weeks prior to your event taking place.
-You must not confirm anything with your guest speaker until this form has been authorised by a Curriculum Manager, Head of Department, Assistant Principal, Student Services Manager or a member of the Strategic Leadership Team.
+You must not confirm anything with your guest speaker until this form has been authorised by a Curriculum Manager, College Leadership Team or a member of the Strategic Leadership Team.

 It is important that you complete all of the sections on this form.
-If you are unsure about information for any of the sections please check with your line manager if you are a member of staff or the Student Liaison Officer if you are a student or a group.
+If you are unsure about information for any of the sections please check with your line manager.

-Name of organiser / group Contact Email Contact Telephone Number Title of proposed event Has there been any controversy attracted by the speaker or topic in the past?
-(It will not necessarily mean that your event will be cancelled but the information is important for or assessment) ur risk Event details Date of event Expected number of attendees Will the event be: Members of a group only Open to the general public Invitation only Ticket only Please provide a short description of the event Does any of the content include any subject matter relating to: Religion and belief, Yes No Sensitive or controversial No Controversial (if yes, please pass this form to the Equality, Inclusion and Safeguarding Manager): Information about your guest speaker Name of Guest Speaker Speaker's organisation and other affiliations (including address) Please provide weblinks to information about the speaker or their organisation Has the speaker attended an event at the College before?
-If so please provide details (when, the topic etc.) Have they spoken at other establishments?
-Yes No

-If the answer to the above quest protest, public order issues, illegather right to speak been refused? al activities, signif ·- Yes 🗌 No 🗌 Please give notable details about known security threats, likely pul protest, or risk of illegal or contro blic order difficult ies, any media interest, risk of Yes 🗌 No 🗌 Do you feel there are any circum about potential disturbance, or t unauthorised attendance by the picketed? hat it is likely that the meeting will attract Yes 🗌 No 🗌 Have the resources to be used content been checked as bein Policy?
-Yes 🗌 No 🗌 Will they be accompanied by any one?
-If ves please provide their details. one: ii yes, You have a responsibility to ensu College policy in order to main attendees violate these safe spa Please sign declaring that you ha tain a productive ce principles they e and safe environment for y will be asked to leave the ev debate and ent.
-Name: Sig gned: Job Title: Da te: For official use by persons who o approve a request for an e ing speaker vent to tak e place or for a On the basis of the risks preser nted I have take n an informed judgement to: th the external s peaker to go ahead peaker to go ahead unrestricer to go ahead on the basis o f regulatory / steps Authorised by (Name): Signed: Job Title: Date:
+ne sections piease oncok with your line manager • Name of organiser / group Contact Email Contact Telephone Number Title of proposed event Has there been any controversy attracted by ' the speaker or topic in the p (It will not necessarily mean to assessment) II be cance elled bu ıt t he informat ion is impo rtant for our risk assessifierity E vent deta ails Date of event Expected number of attendees Will the event be: Members of a gi roup only Invitation o nly Open to the gen eral public ticket only - Please provide a short description of the event Does any of the content Religion and Political, include any subject matter relating to: belief, spiritual belief Yes 🗌 No 🗌] sensitive o □ No □ (if yes, please pass this form to the Equality, Inclusion and Safeguarding Manager): nager): Information about your guest speaker Name of Guest Speaker Speaker's organisation and other affiliations (including address) Please provide weblinks to information about the speaker or their organisation Has the speaker attended an event at the College before?
+If so please provide details (when, the topic etc.) Yes No 🗌 Have they spoken at other establishments?
+Yes 🗌 No 🗌 1 the right to speak been refused?
+Please give notable details about the event include known security threats, likely public order difficult protest, or risk of illegal or controversial actions ulties, any media interest, risk of Yes 🗌 No 🗌 · Do you feel there are any circumstances which gabout potential disturbance, or that it is likely the unauthorised attendance by the public or any sepicketed? nat the meeting will attract Yes 🗌 No 🗌 Have the resources to be used in the event content been checked as being suitable and Policy?
+Yes 🗌 No 🗌 Will they be accompanied by anyone?
+If yes, please provide their details.
+You have a responsibility to ensure that your ev College policy in order to maintain a product attendees violate these safe space principles the Please sign declaring that you have read and un tive and safe environment for ney will be asked to leave the ev debate an ent.
+Name: Signed: Job Title: I Date: For official use by persons who have authority vis to approve a request for an e vent to tak e place or for a On the basis of the risks presented I have tak ken an informed judgement to: not permit the event with the external fully permit the event with the external permit the event with the external speadesigned to reduce risk speaker to go ahead unrestri y steps Authorised by (Name): Signed: Job Title: Date: